gotomgo/go-promises/README.md

 }
 ```

-It is important to note that any use of Then involves an intermediate promise that bridges between the intital promise and subsequent promises.
-In the example, the Success/Catch handlers is bound to this intermediate promise, and not directly to the promise returned from _download_, or _cacheFile_.
+It is important to note that any use of **Then** related functions involves an intermediate promise that bridges between the intital promise and subsequent promises.
+In the example, the Success/Catch handlers are bound to this intermediate promise, and not directly to the promise returned from _download_, or _cacheFile_.
 The intermediate promise will always represent the success of _cacheFile_, but could represent the failure of either the promise from _download_ or _cacheFile_.
 The primary reason this matters is that had we placed a Success handler between _download_ and **ThenWithResult** is would always represent the success of the _download_ promise as the intermediate promise is not created until **ThenWithResult** is called.